 Option: Champagne-Soaked Cashews

-This is completely optional and doesn't significantly alter the flavor of the cheesecake, but it can be a fun twist, especially if you're making the cheesecake for someone who loves champagne!
+This is totally optional and doesn't significantly alter the flavor of the cheesecake, but it can be a fun twist, especially if you're making the cheesecake for someone who loves champagne!

 To do it: